 The Waitara Valley site has operated a sewage treatment unit since 2011 (when Methanex surrendered their consent to discharge sewage via the Waitara marine outfall).
 In May 2017 Methanex advised the Council that they intended to replace the existing unit with a new unit that would be of a larger capacity, as well as providing a higher level of treatment than the existing unit.
-The Council was advised that effluent quality from this type of system was expected to be better than $20 \text{ mg/L BOD}5$ and 20 mg/L suspended solids with removal of over 99% of faecal coliforms.
+The Council was advised that effluent quality from this type of system was expected to be better than 20 mg/L BOD5 and 20 mg/L suspended solids with removal of over 99% of faecal coliforms.
 This effluent, similarly to the existing system, would be disposed of by trickling to the land below the site ponds.
-The Council were advised that the unit is a Hynds Submerged Aerated Filtration Wastewater System.
+The Council was advised that the unit is a Hynds Submerged Aerated Filtration Wastewater System.